telekom-mms/sectpmctl/README.md

 ## Install sectpmctl

-Warning: After removeing grub and shim there is no alternative then to complete the installation, otherwise your system will most probably not boot anymore.
+Warning: After removing grub and shim there is no alternative then to complete the installation, otherwise your system will most probably not boot anymore.

 ### Prerequisite